logo diotima

 Support services in women refugees

-The “GBV prevention and response services in Athens, Thessaloniki, Lesvos and remotely to the islands” programme, supported and funded by the United Nations High Commissioner for Refugees in Greece (UNHCRGreece), continues throughout the year 2022, in Athens, Thessaloniki and Lesvos, and remotely on the islands Samos, Chios, Kos and Leros.
+The «GBV Prevention, Risk Mitigation and Response» programme, supported and funded by the United Nations High Commissioner for Refugees in Greece (UNHCRGreece), continues throughout the year 2024, in Athens, Thessaloniki and Lesvos.

-It aims at providing comprehensive support services, which include prevention (community engagement interventions), and empowerment of the refugee community (community empowerment interventions), GBV case management and legal aid in the areas of Attica, Thessaloniki and Lesvos.
-Only legal aid services will be provided on the islands of Samos, Chios Kos and Leros.
+The project aims at providing comprehensive and holistic support services, which include GBV prevention and community empowerment interventions, GBV case management/psychosocial support and legal aid in the urban areas of Attica, Thessaloniki and Lesvos.

-The services of the programme are provided by local teams consisting of specialized professionals (psychologists, social workers, interpreters, lawyers, social scientists for prevention actions) and lawyers who provide legal support remotely.
+Services are provided by local field teams consisting of specialized professionals (psychologists, social workers, interpreters, lawyers, prevention officers).

-• Provide personalized psychosocial support in the context of gender-based violence management (GBV case management)
+• Individual psychosocial support in the context of GBV case management

-• Develop a mechanism for referring incidents of gender-based violence to competent bodies, such as public services, NGOs, etc.
+• Maintain up to date and effective GBV referral mechanism (referring cases/incidents of gender-based violence to competent bodies, such as public services, NGOs, etc.)

-In case your organization or staff in the field is aware of cases of refugees / women who have suffered gender-based violence, they could refer them to the Diotima Center by sending email to:
+In the event your organization or staff in the field is aware of instances where refugees (men, women, LGBTI+, individuals over 16 years old) have suffered gender-based violence, they can refer them to Diotima Centre by sending an email to:

 share